niteesh-bhat/my-code/README.md

 # my-code
 # welcome to 'my-code' owned by niteesh-bhat
 # my all codes are here
-# NOTE:i am not developer, i am a computer science student in an engineering college.
+# I am a computer science student in a college.
+# i am very interested to learn and code.
-# if any mistake pardon me
+# if any mistake plzz feel to free correct that.